Craigharrison79/MS2-Quiz-Game/assets/documents/testing.md

 ![clearInterval](../assets/documents/testing-code/removing-cleartimer-countdown.png)
 ![clearInterval](./assets/documents/testing-code/removing-cleartimer1-set_time_out.png)

 Then adding the code to a else statment in the next question function.
 This fix the problem.

 ![clearInterval](./assets/documents/testing-code/next-question-set_timer.png)

+## Timer issue again

+- Once I add a alert message to the game the timer started to run into the negative numbers.
+I fix this by add a global variance "x" and then changing the clearInterval to take "x".
+Also adding a extra bit to the if statement to acknowledge when the timer had run down to 0 and then finish the game.
+This change fix the negative number problem but caused a second one.
+See below.

+## Second issue with timer

+- After the fix the timer was not looping over again.
+10 seconds of question one and then 10 seconds for two etc.  I try calling the countdown() at different time and places but this just sent the timer heywire, jumping and skipping numbers.
+So I made a executive decision to change the timer from 10 second interval to one long timer running for 60 second through the whole game.
+10 question at 10 second a piece is 60 seconds which is the same thing.
+This also mean the question a user/player know they can save on time and use them for harder question.

 ## Show Answer to Player